Searching with the Locator

 - Click OK.

-To quickly access files not directly mentioned in your project, you can create your own locator filters.
+To quickly access files not directly mentioned in your project, you can create your own directory filters.
 That way you can locate files in a directory structure you have defined.

 To create custom locator filters:

 - In the locator, select Options > Configure to open the Locator preferences.

 - In the Name field, enter a name for your filter.

 - In the Directories field, select at least one directory.
 The locator searches directories recursively.

 - In the File pattern field, specify file patterns to restrict the search to files that match the pattern.
-Use a comma separated list.
+Separate the patterns with commas.
 For example, to search for all

 To implicitly include the filter even when not typing a prefix as a part of the search string, select Include by default.

 The locator searches the files matching your file pattern in the directories you have selected and caches that information.
 Qt Creator updates the cache for all preset filters as you write code.
-By default, Qt Creator updates the filters created by you once an hour.
+By default, Qt Creator updates your custom filters once an hour.

 To update the cached information manually, select Options > Refresh in the locator.

 To set a new cache update time:

-- Select Tools > Options > Environment > Locator.
+- Select Edit > Preferences > Environment > Locator.

 - In Refresh interval, define new time in minutes.